 - Cheap digs

 Enjoy the wonders of Friedrichshain.
-There are tons of cool bars, cheap eats, and cultural activities in the area and it’s an awesomely cozy youth hostel in Berlin.
-It’s perfect for the traveler on a budget and offers free walking tours of the city!
+There are tons of cool bars, cheap eats, and cultural activities in the area and it’s an awesomely cozy youth hostel.
+It’s perfect for those backpacking Berlin on a budget and offers free walking tours of the city!

 - Super kind staff